souzatharsis/podcastfy/README.md

 ## Contributing 🤝

-Contributions are welcome!
-Please feel free to submit an [Issue](https://github.com/souzatharsis/podcastfy/issues) or a Pull Request.
-But even more excitingly feel free to fork the repo and create your own app!
-I am curious about your use cases!
-Please let me know if I could be of help.
+We welcome contributions!
+Please submit [Issues](https://github.com/souzatharsis/podcastfy/issues) or Pull Requests.
+Feel free to fork the repo and create your own applications.
+We're excited to learn about your use cases!

 ## Example Use Cases 🎧🎶